 DOJ imposes structural remedies on Search distribution.
 AI assistant competition accelerates query share loss.
 CapEx returns disappoint.
 Multiple compresses to 18-20x on multiple risks hitting simultaneously.

 This report was generated using FMP financial data as of April 13, 2026.
-Interactive DCF model included.
-All inputs are adjustable.
 This is for informational purposes only and does not constitute investment advice.
 Past performance is not indicative of future results.